jrosen48/networRkTools/README.md

 # networRkTools
-ancillary tools for network analysis for R
+ancillary tools for network analysis for R by Josh Rosenberg and Sarah Galey at Michigan State University.

 ## Description